Gallipoli counts among the most beautiful and best known towns of the Salento.

 The original part of the town, which, according to legend, was founded by King Idomeneus of Crete, is nowadays called the Old Town and lies on a limestone island like a white ship made of stone.

 In the 18th century, the sale of lamp oil produced from olives brought some prosperity to the town and it expanded onto the narrow headland.
-The Old Town is linked to the so-called borgo (village) by an arch bridge, the only link to the mainland.
+An arch bridge, erected in 1603, is the Old Town's only link to the so-called borgo (village) and to the mainland.

 During the last decades, the town has sprawled, out of control, into the hinterland.
 Do not, however, let the less elegant suburbs put you off.
 The original part of Gallipoli has preserved its age-old charm to this day.

 At the harbor, you can watch the incoming cutters and the fishermen mending their nets.
-To the side of the Old Town bridge, which was built in 1603, Castello Angioino is reflected in the waters of the harbor, in the Old Town you can drift through the picturesque maze of alleys.
+To the side of the Old Town bridge, you see Castello Angioino reflected in the waters of the harbor.
+In the Old Town you can drift through the picturesque maze of alleys.

 Easter festivities at Gallipoli are a big event, too.
 Numerous processions are led by Gallipoli’s brotherhoods clad in robes, faces covered by hoods.